ianrastall/text-utils/books/ada/book-ada-03.md

 #### 3.4.4.11 Detailed Explanation

 File operations must be enclosed in a `declare` block with proper exception handling.
-Wrapping the processing logic in a nested block guarantees the file is closed even when an exception propagates.
+A single block that closes the file inside its exception handler keeps the code readable while guaranteeing cleanup when an exception propagates.

 For example, consider this code: